Gamification in e-Learning: 3 great cases.

 The bright layout and friendly characters help kids to navigate.
 Constant feedback helps to engage the shyest in the group.
 Its success is proven by the impressive amount of schools which are using the program: the program is applied in more than 15,000 schools in the UK.

-When we are creating projects like Illuminations we are always grateful for working in this particular age – because projects like this change schools and make them a better, exciting place to be.
+When we are creating projects like Illuminations external link we are always grateful for working in this particular age – because projects like this change schools and make them a better, exciting place to be.
 Illuminations is a platform for teaching and learning mathematics, including interactive tools for students and instructional support for teachers.